 1. Make active listening a priority

 The power of active listening can’t be overestimated.
 It’s a critical skill for people leaders who believe being a coach to employees is crucial to individual success in the organization.
 Active listening is a technique in which the listener thoroughly absorbs, comprehends, responds, and retains what someone else is saying.
 The Center for Creative Leadership recommends leaders to learn active listening skills to be better coaches, whether holding long conversations or short coaching moments.
 Active listening has six elements:

 - Withholding judgment

-An active listener has empathy but doesn't necessarily agree with what is being said.
-Actively listen to your workforce by providing an always-on channel for employees to provide feedback any time of the day.
-An annual engagement survey won’t cut it and it’s important to adopt a more continuous listening approach at your organization.
-If your organization isn't ready to fully transition from an annual engagement survey to an always-on channel yet, try adopting quarterly pulse surveys as a start.
+An active listener has empathy but doesn’t necessarily agree with what is being said.
+Actively listen to your workforce by providing an annual engagement survey won’t cut it and it’s important to adopt a more continuous listening approach at your organization.
+If your organization isn’t ready to fully transition from an annual engagement survey to an always-on channel yet, try adopting quarterly pulse surveys as a start.

 By opening up these always-on avenues atop of in-person conversations, employees will feel there is always a welcomed invitation to share their feedback.
 Managers can also gather valuable insights that they can take action on in real-time to effectively move the needle when it comes to employee engagement.